Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsection{Generation Methodology}

-One of the primary goals of the paper was to investigate how comprehensively the model understood style so we could see if we could use it to structure prompts for text-to-image generation.
-To do so, we needed to run a battery of generations using a large number of styles.
+To comprehensively investigate the breadth of stylistic knowledge the framework had within reach and to see if we could use style as a keyword to structure prompts, we tested a large number of styles.

-From the perspective of art history, style represents a distinctive way in which visual arts can be grouped.
+A style, from the perspective of art history, represents a distinctive way in which visual arts can be grouped.
 To operate on this definition methodologically, we pulled styles from existing knowledge bases of art history and aesthetics online.
-We looked in particular at The Metropolitan Museum of Art Heilbrunn Timeline of Art History, the Aesthetics Wikia, the schema by which the WikiArt dataset was organized, and relevant Wikipedia articles to produce the set of 51 styles enumerated in the table below.
+We looked in particular at The Metropolitan Museum of Art Heilbrunn Timeline of Art History, the Aesthetics Wikia, the schema by which the WikiArt dataset was organized, and relevant Wikipedia articles to produce the set of 51 styles enumerated in \autoref{styleslisted} \cite{metmuseum.org, fandom}.
 These styles were chosen to balance certain factors that influence style such as time periods, culture, and whether they were abstract or figurative in the way the style represented the real world.